jeffoconnorau/AGMPowerCLI/UsageExamples.md

 The goal is to offer a simplified way to manage failover from Production to DR where:
 * The backup mechanism is to use VMware snapshots or System State backup
 * These images are created by an on-premises Backup Appliance and then replicated into cloud either in an OnVault pool or via StreamSnap.
-* DR occurs by issuing commands to the DR Appliance to create new GCE Instances (most likely after importing the OnVault images)
+* DR occurs by issuing commands to the DR Appliance to create new Compute Engine Instance Instances (most likely after importing the OnVault images)
 * You may need to first run an OnVault import using this method: https://github.com/Actifio/AGMPowerLib#importing-onvault-images

 The best way to create the syntax for this command, at least for the first time you run it,  simply run the **New-AGMLibGCEConversion** command without any parameters.